-Figure 6: : Opposite Warren and Harrison Ave. construction of Prudential Center in background, circa 1960s.
+Figure 6: Left- Warren and Harrison Ave. with the construction of the Prudential Center in background, circa 1960s.

 Dudley's thriving economy, however, began to decline as a result of policies such as redlining and urban renewal, and from transportation-based decisions, such as the I-95 extension and the subsequent relocation of the elevated transit line a half mile west.